Skip to main content

 Prof John Pickard, CBE

 Professor John Pickard CBE FMedSci is Emeritus Professor of Neurosurgery and Chairman/Clinical director of the Wolfson Brain Imaging Centre, University of Cambridge.
-He trained in Neurosurgery in the 1970’s at the Institute of Neurological Sciences in Glasgow with Bryan Jennett and Graham Teasdale where he worked with Dave Wyper.
+He trained in Neurosurgery in the 1970’s at the Institute of Neurological Sciences in Glasgow.
 He has been Chairman of the SINAPSE International Advisory Board and external advisor to the MSN for Neurosurgery.

 Following retirement, he established the NIHR Brain Injury Healthcare Technology Cooperative (now MedTech Cooperative) and moved to East Lothian for grandchildren, golf and escape from too many committees.